VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek7/step2.md

 ## Creating a New File
 If you want to write to file but only if the file does not already exist you can use the create mode; to do this we set the file mode to `x`.
 Note!
-You should always use a try-catch statment when opening a file in create mode.
+You should always use a try-catch statement when opening a file in create mode.
 ```python
 try:
     with open("./new_file2.txt", "x") as file: